How to make money gardening: 25 ideas to inspire you

 Can I sell plants from my home?

 It’s possible!
-You can start an online gardening business to reach a wider market.
-However, since your potential customers will be shopping through a screen, venturing online will require additional steps.
+You can start an online plant business to reach a wider market.
+However, since your potential customers will be shopping through a screen, venturing online will require additional steps on your part.
 These include taking photos of the plants you’re selling, building an online shop, handling social media marketing for the business, and shipping sold plants.
 (You can hire a Tasker to help you out with any of these tasks!)

 3. Sell seeds for profit